Venetian Crusade: Battle of Hab

-Facing the Crusaders were the Muslims.
 Ilghazi and his Artuqids led the Muslim left flank.
 The first line consisted of Turkish horse archers while his second line consisted of infantrymen and Kurdish archers.
 Toghtekin and his Burids held the Muslim right flank with Turkish horse archers in the front and infantrymen in the back.
-The Battle of Hab began with the Muslim horse archers charging the Crusader army, employing hit and run tactics and feigned retreats while they rained arrows, spears, and javelins on the Crusader army.
+The battle began with the Muslim horse archers charging the Crusader army, employing hit and run tactics and feigned retreats while they rained arrows, spears, and javelins on the Crusader army.
 The Turks hoped to provoke the Crusader cavalry into launching a premature charge or to open gaps in the enemy infantry formation.
 When such a favorable opportunity presented itself, they closed in to fight it out with lance and sword.
 The Crusader crossbowmen and archers responded in kind, firing at the Turks.
 Confident in victory due to his numbers, as soon as the Turkic ammunition stocks of arrows started to run out, the Turkish horsemen charged into close-quarter combat with the Crusaders.
-The Crusader right flank of Tripolitans at first faced the brunt of the Turkish charge, but Pons and his retainers withstanded the charge, and fought back the Turks.
-However, the Tripolitans slowly but surely got pushed back into the Crusader center.
+The Crusader right flank of Tripolitans at first faced the brunt of the Turkish charge, but Pons withstood the charge and fought back the Turks.
+However, the Tripolitans slowly got pushed back into the Crusader center.